-The Japanese Fumio Sasaki is tired of this life.
-He lives in his living cave, drinking lonely too much alcohol in the evening, putting on belly stings and identifying with his bookshelves.
-"The books were a desperate attempt to show others what a smart guy I am," said Fumio, "the same was true for my mountains of CDs and DVDs, for my antique pieces, the ornate photographs on the walls, my Dishes and my camera collection ".
+The Japanese Fumio Sasaki is fed up with this life.
+He lives in his living cave, drinks too much alcohol in the evening, puts on belly fat and identifies himself on his bookshelves.
+“The books were a desperate attempt to show others what a smart guy I am,” said Fumio, “the same was true for my mountains of CDs and DVDs, for my antique pieces, the artistic photographs on the walls, mine Dishes and my camera collection ”.

 He discovers the idea of minimalist life and is radical.
 He gives everything away: All the books, DVDs, his photo camera collection, table, chair and his bed.

 Less cleaning, no loss from earthquakes that are common in Japan and less expenditure on consumption and pomp: minimalism has many advantages for the Japanese.
 “Minimalism gave me the chance to think about what happiness really means,” said Fumio, “I parted ways with countless things that I had owned for many years.